ibm-cloud-docs/devsecops/devsecops-get-repo-params.md

 ```
 {: codeblock}

- Use the underscore variable (_) in the read command as a placeholder for a variable whose value is being discarded or not utilized in subsequent parts of the script.
+ Use the underscore variable (_) in the read command as a placeholder for a variable whose value is being discarded or not used in subsequent parts of the script.

 ```bash
    read -r <repo_name> <_> <scm_type> <_> \